A Filmmaker's 'Quest' For A Quiet Family Portrait Is Pierced By Unforeseen Trauma

 GROSS: So what was it about the Raineys that made you think that they were worthy of a film and that the film would be worthy of following them around for nearly 10 years?

 And so that led to me, you know, not just going the one day but then continuing to sort of follow up.
 And I just started to connect to Quest and to the guys.
-And I think, for me, what the root of this whole project was this relationship and this friendship that developed out of that.
-And so when I heard about Quest doing the paper route in addition to doing the studio, there was this working life versus creative life, you know, kind of dynamic going on.
-And I thought - hey, maybe it would be interesting to do a photo essay.
-And so that led to me sleeping over the house in the studio so I could get up at 3 in the morning to go out on a paper route.
-You know, through that I started to get to know the rest of the family - the kids, the other folks that were kind of in and out of the house.
+And I started to get to know the rest of the family - the kids, the other folks that were kind of in and out of the house.

 And at that point, I just realized there's a lot of layers there.
 There's a lot of, like, warmth and beauty.
 And this is just something - a story from North Philly that I wanted to tell because the normal stories coming out of North Philly aren't sort of positive.
 And so I just sort of approached these guys like - hey, why don't we transition a little bit and make what we thought was going to be a short little documentary?
 So we started it in 2007.
 And then, you know, it ended up being something a bit different.